adanieljohnson/SWP_student_writing_guide/006-Modifying_guide.Rmd

 ### GitHub Markdown Format {-}

 R Studio only converts .Rmd to .html, .docx, and (with effort) .pdf formats.
-Users who need other formats can use Pandoc terminal commands to convert both `.Rmd` and `.md` formatted files (which can be edited in any plain text editor) to >30 different file types.
+Users needing other formats can use Pandoc terminal commands to convert both `.Rmd` and `.md` formatted files (which can be edited in any plain text editor) to >30 different file types.

-Pandoc can convert Markdown files into slides, bibliographic formats, Jupyter notebooks, CSV data files, and multiple wiki languages too.
+Pandoc can convert .Rmd/.md files into slides, bibliographic formats, Jupyter notebooks, CSV data files, and multiple wiki languages too.
 [This list](https://pandoc.org/) shows all of the possible file format conversions.
 Learn about [installing and using Pandoc](https://pandoc.org/installing.html) here.

 1. Go to the Pandoc installation page for instructions to download and install to your computer and operating system.
 2. Go to the __[GitHub repository](https://github.com/adanieljohnson/SWP_student_writing_guide)__ and open the `versions` subfolder.